AstroxNetwork/agent_dart/README.md

 We have tried our best to migrate most interface styles just like Javascript version, but there are limitations and differences between different programming languages, we will document them as much as possible.

-## Related material
+## Related materials

-Other libraries in other programming languages:
+Official libraries from Dfinity's team:
 - [agent-rs](https://github.com/dfinity/agent-rs)
 - [agent-js](https://github.com/dfinity/agent-js)

-## Appendix
+## Hackable memos

 ### dart
 TBD

 ### iOS
 - All rust method have to be written inside `SwiftAgentDartPlugin.swift`, to avoid tree shaking of latest release build by XCode.
 - The `agent_dart_podspec` should change accordingly when this repo goes 1.0.0